IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Abstract

 \section{Abstract}

 Large language models (LLMs) extended as systems, such as ChatGPT, have begun supporting third-party applications.
-These LLM apps leverage the de facto natural language-based automated execution paradigm of LLMs: that is, apps and their interactions are defined in natural language, provided access to user data, and allowed to freely interact with each other and the system.
+These LLM apps leverage the de facto natural language-based automated execution paradigm of LLMs: that is, \textit{apps and their interactions are defined in natural language, provided access to user data, and allowed to freely interact with each other and the system}.
 These LLM app ecosystems resemble the settings of earlier computing platforms, where there was insufficient isolation between apps and the system.
-Because third-party apps may not be trustworthy, and exacerbated by the imprecision of the natural language interfaces, the current designs pose security and privacy risks for users.
-In this paper, we propose \llmsys, an architecture for LLM-based systems that aims to mitigate the security and privacy issues that arise with the execution of third-party apps. \llmsys's key idea is to isolate the execution of apps and more precisely mediate their interactions outside of their isolated environments.
-We evaluate \llmsys against a number of case study attacks and demonstrate that it protects against many security, privacy, and safety issues that exist in non-isolated LLM-based systems.
-The performance overhead incurred by \llmsys to improve security is under 0.3$\times$ for three-quarters of the tested queries.
-To foster follow-up research, we release \llmsys's source code at \url{https://github.com/llm-platform-security/SecGPT}.
+Because third-party apps may not be trustworthy, and exacerbated by the imprecision of natural language interfaces, the current designs pose security and privacy risks for users.
+In this paper, we evaluate whether these issues can be addressed through execution isolation and what that isolation might look like in the context of LLM-based systems, where there are arbitrary natural language-based interactions between system components, between LLM and apps, and between apps.
+To that end, we propose \llmsys, a design architecture that demonstrates the feasibility of execution isolation and provides a blueprint for implementing isolation, in LLM-based systems.
+We evaluate \llmsys against a number of attacks and demonstrate that it protects against many security, privacy, and safety issues that exist in non-isolated LLM-based systems, without any loss of functionality.
+The performance overhead incurred by \llmsys to improve security is under 30\% for three-quarters of tested queries.